-Saint John Paul II was Bishop of Rome and Pope of the Roman Catholic and Catholic Christian Churches from October 1978 to April 2005.
+Saint John Paul II was Bishop of Rome and Pope of the Catholic Church from October 1978 to April 2005.
 His Roman title was Pontifex Maximus.
 He was canonized a Saint by Pope Francis in April 2014.

 As Bishop Karol Wojtyla he gave the spiritual exercises found in the Way to Christ in 1962—the week before Easter week—to university students at Saint Anne’s, in the historic university district of Krakow.
 They were well received by these young Catholics, acted on by many and contributed to transforming the country in the decades that followed.
 Buy the Kindle version on Amazon: The Way to Christ: Spiritual Exercises

 Or buy now here: $2.99 for the PDF version of this amazing eBook, and own it for life!